atk14/DecimalField/README.md

       }
     }

-Cleaned values from this field could be: "1.23", "1.20", "4.00"... (strings)
+Cleaned values from this field could be: 1.23, 1.2, 4.0... (floats)

-Option ```"format_number" => false``` can be used when it is required to get floats form the DecimalField:
+Option ```"format_number" => true``` can be used when it is required to get string values from the DecimalField:

     $this->add_field("weight", new DecimalField([
        "label" => "Weight in kg",
        "max_digits" => 6,
        "decimal_places" => 3,
-       "format_number" => false,
+       "format_number" => true,
     ]));

-Cleaned values from such field could be: 1.23, 1.2, 4... (floats)
+Cleaned values from such field could be: "1.230", "1.200", "4.000"... (string)

 Installation
 ------------